Marching percussion: Bass drums

 Pipe bands and some traditional groups use a single bass drummer, who typically carries the pulse of the group.
 The bass drums used by pipe bands have seen an increase in size and more of a focus on tone in recent times.
 Typical sizes range from 12 to 18-inches deep by 28 inches in diameter.
 The goal is to produce a subtle deep tone which is usually in tune with the drones of the bagpipe.
 Various muffling techniques (sometimes referred to as "treatments") can be used on bass drums to achieve a desired sound.
 The most common of these involve applying foam weatherstripping, either on the head directly or on the shell of the drum.
 Some drumhead manufacturers make heads that are "pre-muffled."
 These heads usually have separate pieces of PET film or other material which are set into the head's flesh hoop and touch the head to control overtones.

 Drumlines most frequently use pitched bass drums as tonal drums split between several percussionists.
 Marching bass drums, which produce the deepest sound in the battery, are larger drums carried on harnesses or straps with the heads facing to the left and right of the player.
-The musicians carrying the bass drums typically line up in drum size order, but will also assume various positions for the purpose of a drill.
+The musicians carrying the bass drums typically line up in drum size order, but will also assume various positions for the purposes of drill.
 Bass drummers use mallets with rounded or cylindrical heads often made of hard felt.
 High school, Colleges, and drum corps drumlines typically consist of four to six different bass drum sizes to ensure enough for a melody.
 Sometimes, in smaller bands, one may see only two or three bass drummers perform.
 A bass drum can weigh anywhere between 15 pounds and 40 pounds, depending on the model and size.
 Each drummer plays a unique part, though the entire bass drum part is conceived as a whole.
 This allows for a melodic passage to be carried throughout the bass drumline, having runs of notes that flow up or down the drums and in pitch.
 In addition to these "split" parts, bass drummers will also have unison notes, where everyone plays at the same time.
 In addition to splits and unison hits, sometimes the basses will play a rim click, in which they will hit a metal bar attached to the rim of the drum.
 This is mainly used for subdividing rhythms, and are mainly used when the snares play one or more rim shots and the basses have a unison note on the offbeat.